 For example, \citet{bodala2021teleoperated} examined the participants' perceptions of a robotic vs. a human mindfulness coach in a longitudinal study, finding that while the human coach was rated significantly higher than the robotic coach, both received positive feedback.
 The study targeted a non-clinical population and excluded participants with high anxiety or depression levels prior to the study.
-Additionally, participants' \emph{neuroticism} and \emph{conscientiousness} personality traits were found to influence their perceptions of the robot.
+Additionally, participants' \emph{Neuroticism} (i.e., nervousness, moodiness, and temperamentality) and \emph{Conscientiousness} (i.e., organization, thoroughness, and reliability) personality traits (as defined in the OCEAN model of personality \cite{norman1963toward, goldberg1993structure}) were found to influence their perceptions of the robot.
 Also, \citet{jeong2020robotic} conducted a longitudinal study with the robot Jibo enabling positive psychology interventions for students, showing improvements in participants' well-being, mood, and readiness to change.
 Findings from this study also confirmed that participants' personality traits of neuroticism and conscientiousness influenced the interventions' efficacy.
 This study also targeted a non-clinical population, although no selection method is mentioned.
 Robots have been also used to disclose feeling and thoughts.
-For instance, \citet{akiyoshi2021robot} explored how to make people’s moods more positive through conversations about their problems with a robot.
+For instance, \citet{akiyoshi2021robot} explored how to make people’s moods more positive through conversations about their problems with a robot, as compared before and after the conversation with the robot.
 Their findings showed that people who interacted with the robot self-disclosed more and experienced less anger than those who did not use the robot. \citet{duan2021self} ran an empirical study to compare self-disclosing in a diary journal or to a social robot after negative mood induction, targeting a population of people with depression.